ncatlab/nlab-content/pages/7/0/4/4/4407/content.md

 \begin{proposition}
 Every [[surjective]] [[polynomial function]] on the [[complex numbers]], that is [non-constant / with positive degree / monic] and has a [[fixed point]] at zero, has a [[section]].
 \end{proposition}

+This is the reason why some classical proofs of versions of the fundamental theorem of algebra that use mere existence fail to work constructively if they are reliant on a [[square root]] function on the complex numbers, such as the proof in Lemma \ref{sqrt} which uses the [[quadratic formula]].
+Such a square root function is a [[section]] of the squaring function $z \mapsto z^2$ and so cannot be proven to exist on the complex numbers from surjectivity of $z \mapsto z^2$.
+In fact, in certain [[topoi]], such as [[sheaves]] over $\mathbb{C}$, one can prove that there are no square root functions because the square root on the complex numbers, if it exists, is not continuous at zero, and in those topoi all functions on the complex numbers are continuous.

 The unprovability of this weak version of choice in neutral constructive mathematics also implies that one cannot factor every monic polynomial function $p(z)$ of degree $n$ into $n$ distinct monomials $(z - b_i)$ for $i \lt n$ such that $p(z) = \prod_{i \lt n} (z - b_i)$, since one would need to first construct the specified complex roots $b_i$.